ePages-de/epages-devportal/_posts/2021/2021-06-17-apis-for-newbies.md

 about_authors: ["azimmermann"]
 ---

-At the end of 2020, I went to my boss, Harm Behrens, and ask for support on my plan of becoming a front-end developer.
+At the end of 2020, I went to my boss, Harm Behrens, and asked for support on my plan to become a front-end developer.
-At that point, I worked at ePages for over 3,5 years as a frontend designer and already 8 years in total as a designer.
+At that point, I've been working at ePages for over 3.5 years as a frontend designer and already 8 years in total as a designer.
 He gave me his GO with the words “Don't expect your journey to be too easy!“ and I started my master plan in December with a big smile, a bag full of energy, and that crystal clear target in front of me.

-What should I say...
+What can I say...
 He was right - I really expected it to be easier! 😄

 ## Data matters

-Since building a react application from scratch is something completely different than going into a component and changing small and mostly visual details, one of my first mini-projects was a very simple draft of a to-do checklist app.
+Since building a react application from scratch is something completely different than going into a component to change small and mostly visual details, one of my first mini-projects was a very simple draft of a to-do checklist app.
 At some point in my implementation, I faced a buggy behavior of my app and reached out for the help of a colleague.
 He checked my implementation and said:
 “In general it looks ok… You can click.
 You can add.
-But where is your data?“ This was one of my glass-breaking moments because I was not even aware of needing some sort of a data structure behind my small try-out application.
+But where is your data?“ This was one of my first glass-breaking moments.
+I wasn't even aware that I would need some sort of data strucuture for my small try-out application.
 As a designer, I was used to think "in" UI elements and now I learn to think "in" data.

-After facing this huge lack of knowledge I planned to practice with already given data.
+After facing this huge lack of knowledge, I planned to practice with already given data.
 At ePages we are following the API first approach, therefore I searched for simple and free useable APIs to get into this topic.

 You may have noticed that there is a large pool of free usable APIs out there, but not every API is perfect to start with if you are new to the field.